department-of-veterans-affairs/va-mobile-app/.github/ISSUE_TEMPLATE/epic.md

 - [ ] What is the roll out plan?
 (Do we need a feature toggle? is this going to be available to every user immediately or do we want to roll out to a few users first)
 - [ ] Does this project require api integration? if yes, what api endpoint are we integrating with and what is the expected response body?
 - [ ] Do we want to capture analytics for this projects (i.e. update GA, add logs to grafana/datadog etc)?If yes, what metrics would we like to capture?
+- [ ] Do we need to update our in-app review code to include this new feature?

 </details>